rkhullar/states-title-fruitpal/readme.md

 python -m venv example/venv
 ```

-NOTE: This may be not be required, but it's good to run `deactivate` when switch between virtual environments.
+NOTE: This may be not be required, but it's good to run `deactivate` when switching between virtual environments.

 2. install dependencies for `backend` and `library`
 ```shell